 Bank/credit card statements or at least USD500 in cash as a proof of sufficient funds for 15 days.

 The Cambodia Visa On Arrival is valid for 3 months from the date of issue, but the duration of stay is restricted to 30 days for a single entry.
 If you would like to extend your stay by more than 30 days, you can request an extension of Visa at the Immigration Counter outside Phnom Penh Airport at a cost of USD25.
 The visa is extended for a maximum of 30 days.

 This is by far the best way to get a Cambodia visa for Indian citizens, and this is exactly what we did.
 It does cost USD8 extra, but it is simple and absolutely hassle-free.

 Head over to this link, fill up the form and make the necessary payment.
 You will receive the Cambodian eVisa in a day or two.
 Once it hits your mailbox, take a printout and you are good to go!
 The Cambodian eVisa can be extended by 30 more days at the Cambodian National Police Immigration Department, Phnom Penh.
 Also, the good part about the eVisa is that even if your trip gets postponed by a bit, you can always change the date of arrival and departure as long as it is within the validity of the eVisa and lesser than 30 days.

 Our experience: We landed at Siem Reap airport, proceeded to the immigration area, filled a form (which has your arrival and departure information) provided by the airline and walked across to the counters along with our passports and printouts of our eVisas.
 The officer processed us in no time and we got through all of this in under 5 minutes.

 Simple enough? 🙂

-Do you have any questions on the Cambodian Visa process?
+Do you have any questions about the Cambodian Visa process for Indian citizens?
 If yes, do ask in the comments below.